July 20, 1981 – Dec. 27, 2017

 At the time of his passing, James was employed as the head of internet security for Classy, an online fundraising platform developed for nonprofit organizations.

 Sgt.
-James Dolan is believed to have taken his own life in a Brooklyn motel room, on the evening of December 27th, 2017, when visiting family for the holidays, in New York.
-It is estimated that as many as 22 veterans a day lose their battle with post-traumatic stress disorder, and commit suicide.
+Dolan is believed to have taken his own life in a Brooklyn motel room, on the evening of Dec.
+27th, 2017, when visiting family for the holidays.
+It is estimated that 22 veterans a day lose their battle with post-traumatic stress disorder and commit suicide.

 —Fidelis Et Mortem—